WeblateOrg/weblate/README.rst

     :alt: Documentation
     :target: https://docs.weblate.org/

-Weblate is a free web-based translation tool with tight version control integration.
+Weblate is a free web-based localization tool with tight version control integration.
 It features simple and clean user interface, propagation of translations across components within a project, quality checks and automatic linking to source files.